Eric D. Walrond: Life after career

+Legacy

+Despite only living in the US for ten years, Walrond was significant to the Harlem Renaissance and African-American literature.
+His focus on the global legacy of imperial slavery, observations of the identities of the Caribbean diaspora, command of regional dialects, and impressionistic storytelling were politically timely and artistically modern.
+He received many contemporary awards for his writings, including a Zona Gale scholarship at the University of Wisconsin, a Harmon Award, and a Guggenheim Fellowship.

-After his death, which occurred while he was living in reduced circumstances, his early literary work has enjoyed wider recognition, as reflected in Winds Can Wake up the Dead... and The Penguin Book of Caribbean Short Stories, both published in the 1990s, In Search of Asylum, which appeared in 2011, and in James Davis' 2015 biography.
-At the time, however, his passing appears to have gone relatively unnoticed, although Arna Bontemps wrote of his death, from a fifth heart attack, in a letter to Langston Hughes, dated 1 September 1966.
+After his death, which occurred while he was living in financial precarity and cultural obscurity, his early literary work has enjoyed wider recognition, as reflected in the anthologies Winds Can Wake up the Dead... and The Penguin Book of Caribbean Short Stories, both published in the 1990s.
+Attention to his output has grown further since, with In Search of Asylum published in 2011 and James Davis's biography in 2015.
+At the time, however, Walrond's passing went relatively unnoticed; Arna Bontemps wrote of his death in a letter to Langston Hughes, dated 1 September 1966.
 Countee Cullen's well-known poem "Incident" is dedicated to Walrond.